clinto-bean/task-cli/README.md

 ## Usage

-`add` - Prompts user for a description of a task, then adds it to the database
+`add` - Typing "Add {description}" will add a task to the database

-`show` - Shows all tasks in the database in the format of `ID: Description`
+`show` - Typing "Show all" will display all tasks, "Show complete" will show all complete tasks, "Show incomplete" will show all incomplete tasks, and "Show {id}" will show a specific task

-`get` - Prompts user for task ID and fetches the specified task
+`delete` - Typing "delete {id}" will delete the task from the db, if it exists

-`delete` - Prompts user for ID of a task, then removes it from the database
+`complete` - Typing "complete {id}" marks task as complete but does not remove it

-`complete` - Prompts user for ID of a task, then marks it as complete but does not remove it
+`undo` - Typing "undo {id}" marks a task as incomplete

 `exit` - Closes the application, calling os.Exit(0) and ensuring graceful shutdown

 `help` - Displays available commands

-`edit` - Prompts user for ID of a task, then allows them to edit the description of it
+`edit` - Typing "edit {id}" allows user to edit the description

 License: MIT